 Stranded Due To Thick Fog At The Skeleton Coast

 This photo depicts the shipwreck, Eduard Bohlen which lies in the sand for many years.
 A 2 272 ton German passenger also cargo ship of the Woerman Line.
-It was a voyage from Swakopmund to the South African city Cape Town.
+It was a voyage from Swakopmund to the South African city of Cape Town.
 On the 5th of September 1909, a dense fog covered the sea.
 The 95-meter / 311 feet ship lost its way and ran aground in thick fog at Conception Bay.
 Undoubtedly this particular shipwreck Eduard Bohlen is one of the most photographed shipwrecks in Namibia.
 The wreck lays 800 meters / 875 yards from the shore.

 Please visit our remarkable landscape photography portfolio.
 Explore the impressive white sand dunes and how the Skeleton coast looks at sunrise.
 Our photographs you can license or purchase as a photographic print.